reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

 If you add another method, 'printString2', to the Print interface, the compiler or the IDE will throw an error and this will be obvious right away.
 Now, what if the Print interface was in a separate module, and there was no @FunctionalInterface annotation.
 Some other developers could easily add another function to the interface.
-Now if someone try to implement a Lambda function using the interface, it would break the code.
+Now if someone tried to implement a Lambda function using the interface, it would break the code.
 Further, now we have to figure out which was the right function.
 By adding the @FunctionalInterface notation we get an immediate warning in the IDE, such as:

 ​	**Multiple non-overriding abstract methods found in interface com.reflectoring.Print**